ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

 #### Dynamic resize

 Dynamic resize works on Object[][] or List<List<Object>> types as long as dimensions are the same.
-In .NET special two dimensional type: Array[,] is also supported.
+In .NET special two-dimensional type: Array[,] is also supported.

 When combined with **merge-nulls** and **span-nulls** multiple cells can be combined into one.